 After all, a 20-year old would have to earn over $50,000 annually and be worth well over $100,000 to be considered an average accumulator of wealth under this formula.

 Most Americans aged 20 to 24 barely make $27,000.
 Americans aged 35 to 64 only make $50,000 on average.

 Take Charge of Your Wealth Ambitions

 This book has more sound financial advice for you beyond this time-tested wealth formula.
-For example, in the second chapter titled, “Frugal Frugal Frugal,” Stanley and Danko poses questions to the reader to help them self-assess the efficiency of their wealth acquisition ambitions.
+For example, in the second chapter titled “Frugal Frugal Frugal” Stanley and Danko pose questions to the readers to help them self-assess the efficiency of their wealth acquisition ambitions.

-For example, do plan, execute, and follow a budget?
+For example, do you plan, execute, and follow a budget?
 Do you keep exacting records of all family expenditures?
-How often do you ever set or realistically plan out goals for yourself, like buying a house or starting a business?
+How often do you ever set or realistically plan out goals for yourself, such as buying a house or starting a business?
 Do you ever spend time contemplating the future of your personal finances?

 It takes more than want to achieve financial security.
 You need goals and a plan.
 Also, you must develop the mindset of a millionaire.
 Live well below your means.
 Treasure the prospect of achieving financial security.
 Be acutely aware of the state of your finances and how to improve them.

-A serious point that Stanley and Danko make in their book is that anyone can be rich.
-It’s the misconceptions of how wealth is attained that usually stops most people.
+A serious point that Stanley and Danko made in their book is that anyone can be rich.
+It’s the misconceptions of how wealth is attained that usually stop most people.
 Most people believe that wealthy people are lucky, or that society prevents average people from acquiring more.

 According to recent research, income inequality in the United States, and in the greater world, has returned to levels not seen since the Great Depression.